chibike/PDE4833-Robotics-Project/README.md

 ### Launching the User Interface

-Please note that the user interface is bundled seperately because it requires python3 and Baxter uses python2 This app can run on any computer within the same Local Area Network (LAN) as Baxter (or the main computer controlling Baxter)
+Please note that the user interface is bundled separately because it requires python3 but Baxter uses python2.
+This app can run on any computer within the same Local Area Network (LAN) as Baxter (or the main computer controlling Baxter)

 ```